 What Network Should You Leverage?

 Since you’re looking to offer someone an opportunity–and aren’t looking for business–you have a lot more leverage to make direct “asks” to influencers.
-For example, if you find that your ideal hire reads a specific blog or listen to a specific podcast, asking the owner of that content for any recommendations is more than acceptable.
+For example, if you find that your ideal hire reads a specific blog or listen to a particular podcast, asking the owner of that content for any recommendations is more than acceptable.
 They may even be willing to share that you’re looking with their audience.

-It’s important to keep in mind that not all of these opportunities will be free.
+It’s essential to keep in mind that not all of these opportunities will be free.
 Sometimes, you’ll need to pay a fee to post a job.
 But it’s always worth asking influencers directly first.

 Use Your “Why” As a Magnet

-The smaller your business, the truer this is.
+The smaller your business, the more accurate this is.
 People who connect to your why are more likely to stay loyal, work hard, think outside the box to make things happen, and see the work they do as an opportunity rather than as a burden or source of income.
 The truth is, the best and brightest talent don’t just want a job–they want to be a part of something bigger than themselves.

-Remember: to find the best and brightest talent, you need to reach out to the gatekeepers of the spaces they occupy.
+Remember: to find the best and brightest talent; you need to reach out to the gatekeepers of the spaces they occupy.
 Lead with your “why” to find other people with similar passions, and you’ll be miles ahead of the pack.About Monica Davis

 Monica Davis is a seasoned media coach, strategist, storyteller and award-winning television producer and host with 20+ years of experience in the media industry.
 She is on a mission to assist entrepreneurs and companies with elevating their brands to the next level to reach more of their market, and quickly grow their business and influence all without spending a lot of money.